 Compatibility Error: This is version compatibility prone method of binding.
 If the version of the application is different in the computer where you are running the VBA application, then you will get a compilation error.

 For example: if the Object Library which you have referenced in your Excel File is XYZ-V-1.0 and shared it with your colleague who has next version of this object library V-2.0.
 In this case, program will not even compile because if you have reference V-1.0 which this file is missing in his/her computer.

 More Object References – Bigger file size The more number of reference you add in your Excel VBA application, bigger the file size becomes and it takes longer time to compile.

 What is Late binding in Excel VBA

-Opposite to the early binding, in late binding Objects are checked and compiled at run time.
-You do not have to reference the Object Library before your run the program.
+Opposite to the early binding, in late binding, Objects are checked and compiled at run time.
+You do not have to reference the Object Library before you run the program.
 In late binding Objects are created run time and then method or property related statements are compiled and then executed.

 If your typed method or property does not exist, then you would not get any error until you run the program unlike early binding.